 Attend the commencement ceremony in the Norman K. Myers Auditorium of the Balsam Center.
 This building is located on the Jackson Campus in Sylva.
-Information about the ceremony can be found at www.southwesterncc.edu/content/commencement-faqs.
-The graduate rehearsal is always held the preceding business day before the ceremony in the auditorium at 3 p.m., with a reception to follow.
-Refer to the Academic Calendar for dates and times, as well as informational emails sent by the Registrar's Office.
+Information about the ceremony can be found at www.southwesterncc.edu/registrar/ commencement-faqs.
+The graduate rehearsal is usually held the Thursday before the ceremony in the auditorium at 4 p.m.
+Refer to the academic calendar for dates and times, as well as informational emails sent by the Registrar's Office.